The problem with the obsession with fitness — and why it is not healthy

 The Paseo Club offers over 60 exercise classes per week, tennis and pickleball courts, and a junior-Olympic pool.
 When members aren’t working out, they are relaxing at our on-site spa, sharing a meal with friends or family at the cafe, or enjoying one of our weekly social events, such as Wine Down Wednesday.

-If you think being part of a community that shares a love of health and social connections is for you, then schedule a tour of the Paseo Club today.
+If you think being part of a community that shares a love of health and social connections is for you, then join the Paseo Club today.

 Jen Azevedo is a tennis professional, pickleball professional, personal trainer, group exercise instructor, and the general manager of the Paseo Club.
 She loves the community at the Paseo Club and that it is also a safe and fun place for her daughter.
 Jen’s favorite activities are joining her tribe for trail races or her partners for tennis matches.
 Occasionally Jen slows down to relax with a book — she reads over 100 a year!